gregfagan/blog/xr-remote-display/README.md

-Normally you'd use this API for custom handling of HMR events, but in our case we're just taking advantage of the fact that it's the websocket connection that our Vite plugin takes advantages of; for this reason it's renamed `ws`.
+Normally you'd use this API for custom handling of HMR events, but in our case we're just taking advantage of the fact that it's the websocket connection that our Vite plugin uses; for this reason it's renamed `ws`.

 The second reference will be to the desktop video `MediaStream`.
 The mutable reference will be initialized only the first time the `connect` function is